-She is a firm believer in a family-centric and holistic approach of service delivery that promotes building social capital and integrates financial, education, and health services for participants to achieve true stability and financial success.
-Through the years, she has developed innovative service delivery models that have been recognized by the Annie E. Casey Foundation, The National Council of La Raza and Ascend at the Aspen Institute.
+She is a firm believer in a family-centric and holistic approach to service delivery that promotes building social capital and integrates financial, education, and health services for participants to achieve true stability and financial success.
+Through the years, she has developed innovative service delivery models that have been recognized by the Annie E. Casey Foundation, The National Council of La Raza, and Ascend at the Aspen Institute.

 Prior to joining Branches, Mrs. Bachmann worked at The National Council of La Raza (NCLR-Unidos Us), the largest national Hispanic civil rights and advocacy organization in the United States as their National Workforce Development Program Manager; and CLUES, the largest Latino non-profit organization in Minnesota, as Vice President of Programs.
 During her years at CLUES, she developed and directed programs that are both linguistically appropriate and culturally sensitive with a holistic approach to family well-being.
-She established the organization’s first financial education program and VITA site, promoting financial capability and asset building strategies that are integrated across all programs of the organization.
+She established the organization’s first financial education program and VITA site, promoting financial capability and asset-building strategies that are integrated across all programs of the organization.

-She remains tirelessly committed to building relationships, programs and opportunities that help families and individuals prosper.
+She remains tirelessly committed to building relationships, programs, and opportunities that help families and individuals prosper.

-Karla has co-authored the Book, “My Family, My Self,” The Latino Guide to Emotional Well-Being.
+Karla has co-authored the book, “My Family, My Self,” The Latino Guide to Emotional Well-Being.
 Hazelden Publications, 2014.

 In Atlanta, while at the Atlanta Community Food Bank, Carter was instrumental in creating the Atlanta Prosperity Campaign, an asset-building initiative that addresses income disparities in the 13-county Atlanta region.
 His work was recognized for its impact by the Atlanta City Council, as part of the City’s community initiatives awards.
 He has also been awarded a community impact award from the IRS, for his work in Atlanta.